 - Most Prophecy databases don’t grow much bigger than a few gigabytes.

-- Users can run the Prophecy Client application directly from their (Windows Vista or later) computers or through a Remote Desktop or RemoteApp session.
+- Users can run the Prophecy Client application directly from their Windows computers or through a Remote Desktop / RemoteApp session.
 (Remote Desktop means they are presented with the screen of a Windows session which is running under the user’s identity on a server.
 The user runs Prophecy within that Windows session on the remote desktop provided.
 RemoteApp is effectively the same underlying technology, except the Prophecy application appears to the user like any other application they are running from their local computer – i.e. it appears like a normal application window on their own Windows desktop.)

 - The Prophecy Client applications connect to a Prophecy database using a shared network folder containing the database access and configuration files.
-They use standard SQL Server ODBC / OLEDB database drivers to connect to the SQL Server hosting the Prophecy database.
-The user is not exposed to the connectivity complexity as a Prophecy client access file contains all the necessary connection data.
+They use standard SQL Server ODBC / OLEDB database drivers to connect to the SQL Server hosting the Prophecy database via a 'client access file' located in the shared network folder.
+The user is never exposed to the connectivity complexity as a Prophecy client access file contains all the necessary connection data.

 Populating Prophecy from Your ERP Systems

-Prophecy Database Manager application uses stored database connections and SQL queries to extract data from any data source that supports standard ODBC database connectivity.
+Prophecy Management Studio application uses stored database connections and SQL queries to extract data from any data source that supports standard ODBC database connectivity.

 - Some customers create and populate a ‘staging database’ for Prophecy which is refreshed with the latest data each night.
 This removes daytime load on the source ERP system.
 Alternatively, as the queries required to populate Prophecy are generally low impact, the data can be pulled into Prophecy directly from the ERP database host tables.

 - Typically, IT expertise is required during the implementation phase to identify and supply the source data tables, views and queries required to populate Prophecy.

 Additional IT Involvement Required for a Prophecy Implementation